MultinodeTECH/AutoMusic/drum-transcription-service/00_development_plan.md

 ## 1. Core Goal

-To develop a robust, automated system capable of processing a standard audio file (e.g., MP3, WAV), identifying the drum track within it, and transcribing the drum hits into a structured, machine-readable format (e.g., the JSON drum score format we previously defined).
+To develop a robust, automated system capable of processing a standard audio file (e.g., MP3, WAV), identifying the drum track within it, transcribing the drum hits into a standard MIDI file, and finally generating a human-readable musical score (e.g., in MusicXML format).

 ## 2. Core Features (MVP)